 24-07-03.1.
 Improvement of section line by landowner.
 A person having a surface interest in a parcel of land connected by a section line to another parcel of land in which that person has a surface interest or to a highway may petition the board of county commissioners in an unorganized township or the board of township supervisors in an organized township to authorize the petitioner to improve the section line or a portion of the section line for the purpose of travel for agricultural purposes.
-The petitioner does not have a readily accessible alternative route of travel to the parcel of land.
+The petition may be approved if the section line cannot be traveled due to natural obstacles or difficulty of terrain and if the petitioner does not have a readily accessible alternative route of travel to the parcel of land.
 The petitioner must improve the section line or a portion of the section line at the petitioner's expense.